 This function can take up to 127 range and criteria and has the following syntax:

 Referring to the example sheet, you may want to count the number of students in Class I. the students’ classes are listed in column C and Class I is specified in cell L4.
 The formula would be:

-We can add little complexity in the examples now.
+We can add a little complexity to the examples now.
 What if we want to calculate the number of students in class I with 4 absences?
 We need to check both column C for the class and column D for the number of absences.
 The following formula will do the task:

-Another example could be to count No. of students in class I and II and from year 2003.
+Another example might be to count the students in class I and II and from year 2003.
 The formula would be:

 Answer: 02 – only two students meet this requirement.

 Note the difference in construction of this formula.
-In COUNTIF formulas, we cannot execute the logical operator AND in array mode, so we have to add such criteria’s individually.
+In COUNTIF formulas, we cannot execute the logical operator (in this case ‘+’) in array mode, so we have to add such criteria individually.

 There is no difference in the notation used for logical operators in both COUNTIF() and COUNTIFS().
 The following examples demonstrate how to use them for both:

-In the same way, counting number of students with marks in the bracket 50-60, would use:
+In the same way, counting the number of students with marks between 50 and 60, we would use:

-And lastly, to count number of students that belong to year other then year 2002, will require use of following construction:
+And lastly, to count the number of students that belong to a year other than 2002, will require use of following construction:

-Thus with simple formula, we are able to perform a sought of exploratory data analysis to find the features of data.
+Thus, with simple formulas, we are able to perform exploratory data analysis to extrapolate conclusions from the data.